Osher Lifelong Learning Institute at The University of Alabama

 C. Membership Committee.
 The Membership Committee will build and sustain a strong and active OLLI membership.

 The Committees are responsible for planning the information sessions and other programs to recruit members.

 Each Chapter may establish additional committees, decided by each Council based on their needs, such as:

 D. Social Committee.
 The Social Committee will promote interaction among the OLLI members by planning and implementing social occasions on a regular basis.
 This committee also plans the Chapter’s annual meeting and open houses.

 E. Marketing/Publicity Committee.
-The Marketing/Publicity Committee will work with the CCS marketing staff to develop and implement marketing for OLLI activities and to work to provide appropriate publicity for OLLI and its activities.
+The Marketing/Publicity Committee will work with the OTIDE marketing staff to develop and implement marketing for OLLI activities and to work to provide appropriate publicity for OLLI and its activities.

 F. Travel Committee.
 The Travel Committee will plan field trips and other travel opportunities fostered through OLLI.

 The chairpersons of the Standing Committees will be responsible for recruiting and involving OLLI members on their committees.

 The Nominating Committee will be a three-member, ad hoc committee appointed by the President of each Advisory Council each year.
 It will annually nominate a slate of officers and Members-at-Large to guide OLLI for the next year.